Fanaliys/bi_bot/README.md

 ROS Indigo is being used here

-The robot can be drived both with and without the camera
+The robot can be driven both with and without the camera

 Firstly the main program need to be launched which is the bi_bot.launch To make the robot move manually you can run the walker_demo.py